csaye/wickfaces/README.md

 # Wickfaces

-Connect with classmates and stay in touch.
+Connect with classmates and stay in touch after graduation.